The Redfin Refund is a rebate program that can save you money on closing costs when you purchase your next house.

 You'll save money buying an eligible home through Redfin's rebate program — compared with most traditional brokerages that don't offer rebates.
 However, other discount brokerages can save you even more than Redfin.

 Redfin's typical rebate ranges from $300–2,175, depending on your location and home price.
-Other national brokerages, such as Clever Real Estate, offer refunds that range from $1,000–3,750.
+Other brokerages offer refunds that range from $1,000–3,750.
 Learn more about the alternatives to the Redfin Refund (and which is best for your situation)!

 Do Redfin agents give cash back?